-Industrial Design 1A & 2A - 3 Credits
+Industrial Design 1A & 2A - 3 Credits Prerequisite: None

-Using the industry standard program Inventor, Autodesk students will introduced to Computer Assisted Design and Digital Prototyping.
+This is a good option for students interested in drafting, architecture, engineering and building trades.
+Using the industry standard program Inventor, will Autodesk students be introduced to Computer Assisted Design and Digital Prototyping.
 As a member of the Autodesk Design Academy, students are able to download the software used for free!
 Students will be given a number of assignments, which will introduce basic CAD and drafting concepts.
 Students will then be expected to apply these techniques to various assignments and projects.
 Students will be introduced to orthographic, isometric, oblique and perspective drawings.